swansondesigns/ts-proposal-wp/docs/sections/3-deliverables/user-access.md

 -   Protected content areas that require authentication
 -   Clear user identification to distinguish between internal staff and temporary external users

+### Private File Designation

+We will implement the **Prevent Direct Access (PDA)** plugin to secure uploaded files and documents:

+-   **One-Click Media Protection** - Secure files directly from the WordPress Media Library with simple interface controls
+-   **Prevent Search Engines and AI Indexers** - Prevents search engines and AI indexers from accessing and indexing protected files
+-   **Role-Based Permissions** - File authors and administrators maintain access while blocking everyone else

+This feature mirrors the private file manager from the current website solution.

 ---

 ## Questions